raguay/MyAlfred/README.md

 **TextSoap Cleaners** This workflow allows the running of the various TextSoap cleaners on the current clipboard contents.
 It remembers past cleaners and gives them as an option.
 Or, you can popup the full list of cleaners to use.

+**ExpanDrive Toolkit** This workflow gives some added features for ExpanDrive.
+You can use the hotkey "<ctrl><alt><cmd>e" to change the current selection in Finder or Path Finder that is in a subdirectory for a ExpanDrive drive to a web facing reference to that file.
+You set up the ExpanDrive name using the "ed:edir" keyword.
+You then can set the web facing directory prefix with "ed:wdir".
+The scripts currently do not check for accuracy, that is up to the user.

 All workflows now work with AlleyOop, except where mentioned otherwise.
 Please let me know if you have any problems, suggestions, or commits.
 These are documented more fully on my web site <a href="http://customct.com">http://customct.com</a>.

 **goAlfred** I created a library in the <a href="http://www.golang.org">go language from Google</a> to make it easier to create your Alfred workflow.
 You can see the library here: <a href="https://github.com/raguay/goAlfred">goAlfred</a>